 The loans under the Credit Facilities are due and payable on January 1, 2027 (the "SVB Maturity Date").
-The Credit Facilities bear that is payable monthly in arrears at a per annum rate (subject to increase during an event of default) equal to (i) with respect to the Term Facility, the greater of (x) the Wall Street Journal prime rate plus 2.25% and (y) 5.50% and (ii) with respect to the Revolving Facility, the Wall Street Journal Prime Rate.
+The Credit Facilities bear interest that is payable monthly in arrears at a per annum rate (subject to increase during an event of default) equal to (i) with respect to the Term Facility, the greater of (x) the Wall Street Journal prime rate plus 2.25% and (y) 5.50% and (ii) with respect to the Revolving Facility, the Wall Street Journal Prime Rate.
 An unused commitment fee of 0.25% per annum applies to unutilized borrowing capacity under the Revolving Facility.
 Commencing on February 1, 2024, we are required to repay the principal of the Term Facility in 36 consecutive equal monthly installments.
 At maturity or if earlier prepaid, we will also be required to pay an exit fee equal to 2.00% of the aggregate principal amount of the Term Facility.

 The repayment of all unpaid principal and accrued interest under the Credit Facilities may be accelerated upon consummation of a specified change of control transaction or the occurrence of certain other events of default (as specified in the SVB Loan Agreement).
 Subject to certain exceptions, we are also required to make mandatory prepayments of outstanding loans under the Credit Facilities with the proceeds of asset sales and insurance proceeds, which amounts in the case of the Revolving Facility, subject to the conditions set forth in the SVB Loan Agreement, may be re-borrowed.
 In addition, we may make a voluntary prepayment of the SVB Loan, in whole but not in part, at any time.
-All mandatory and voluntary prepayments of the Term Facility are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs on or prior to March 9, 2023, 3% of the aggregate outstanding principal amount of the Term Facility being prepaid, (ii) if prepayment occurs after March 9, 2023 but on or prior to March 9, 2024, an amount equal to 2% of the aggregate outstanding principal amount of the Term Facility being prepaid, (iii) if prepayment occurs after March 9, 2024 but on or prior to March 9, 2025 but prior to January 1, 2027, an amount equal to 0.5% of the aggregate outstanding principal amount of the Term Facility being prepaid.
-We may voluntarily terminate the Revolving Facility at any time, subject to the payment of a termination occurs after March 9, 2023, 1.0% of the Revolving Facility and (ii) if such termination occurs after March 9, 2023, 1.0% of the Revolving Facility.
+All mandatory and voluntary prepayments of the Term Facility are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs on or prior to March 9, 2023, 3% of the aggregate outstanding principal amount of the Term Facility being prepaid, (ii) if prepayment occurs after March 9, 2023 but on or prior to March 9, 2024, an amount equal to 2% of the aggregate outstanding principal amount of the Term Facility being prepaid, (iii) if prepayment occurs after March 9, 2024 but on or prior to March 9, 2025, an amount equal to 1% of the aggregate outstanding principal amount of the Term Facility being prepaid, and (iv) if prepayment occurs after March 9, 2025 but prior to January 1, 2027, an amount equal to 0.5% of the aggregate outstanding principal amount of the Term Facility being prepaid.
+We may voluntarily terminate the Revolving Facility at any time, subject to the payment of a termination occurs after March 9, 2023, 1.0% of the Revolving Facility.